 With the generous support of the David Berg Foundation and Leon Levy Foundation, jMUSE envisioned and organized an international symposium, co-presented with the Center for Jewish History.
 This unprecedented, virtual gathering had at its core a crucial question: As trusted public institutions with diverse audiences, how can archives, libraries, museums, and cultural institutions use their unique strengths to combat antisemitism and create lasting change?
 Cultural leaders, scholars, and experts shared their insights with a global public audience: presenting cutting-edge analysis and strategies, identifying a landscape of possible initiatives and actions, and helping to galvanize the community.

-Convened annually by The Weitzman National Museum of American Jewish History and produced by jMUSE, Jewish American Heritage Month launched a coordinated campaign on May 1, 2023 that brought together a national coalition of 200+ organizations and reached tens of millions of Americans.
+Convened annually by The Weitzman National Museum of American Jewish History and produced by jMUSE, Jewish American Heritage Month brings together a national coalition of 300+ organizations and reaches tens of millions of Americans each year.
 Cultural, educational, religious, and communal organizations join members of Congress, media influencers, and a cross-section of Americans to participate in Jewish American Heritage Month.

 Featuring the work of award-winning photojournalist and author B.A.
 Van Sise, jMUSE curated and produced a gallery show at the Center for Jewish History in New York City and a complementary public art installation.
 The exhibition features a series of portraits and short stories that document the inspirational lives of Holocaust survivors around the United States.
 On view from May-September 2022.